3 years, 2 months ago

 In 1992, Torvalds freed the kernel Linux, which filled the last gap in GNU.
 Since then, the combined GNU/Linux system has run in millions of computers.
 Nowadays you can buy a new computer with a totally free GNU/Linux system preinstalled.

-The views of the speaker may not represent the Free Software Foundation.
+The views of the speaker do not represent the Free Software Foundation.
 The Foundation supports the free software cause and freedom to share, and basic freedoms in the digital domain, but has no position on other political issues.